Testing for Association in Multi-View Network Data: Are two network views' community memberships associated?

 where the log-likelihood function $\ell$ is defined in \eqref{eq:SBM-multi-lik}.
 Unfortunately, recall from Section \ref{sec:multi-sbm-pseudo} that \eqref{eq:SBM-multi-lik} is computationally intractable because it involves summing over $(\kk[1] \kk[2])^n$ terms.
 We could replace the log-likelihood functions $\ell$ with log-pseudo-likelihood functions $\ell_{PL}$, defined in \eqref{eq:pseudo-log-lik-joint}.
 This leads to a test statistic of the form

 However, $\ell_{PL}$ is a non-concave function of its arguments, and so no algorithms are available to exactly compute the two terms in \eqref{eq:plrt} --- they can at best be approximated via local maxima.
-Taking the difference between two local maxima can lead to unintuitive and undesirable behavior; for example, $\log \Lambda$ might be negative.
+Taking the difference between two local maxima can lead to undesirable behavior; for example, $\log \Lambda$ can be negative.

-To overcome this problem, we take a different approach, motivated by the fact that each data view $\x[l]$ marginally follows a SBM with parameters $\thet[l]$ and $\prob[l]$ (Section \ref{sec:multi-sbm-mod}).
-Rather than estimating the parameters $\et[1], \et[2], \prob[1], \prob[2]$ and $C$ by maximizing the log-pseudo-likelihood function for the multi-view SBM \eqref{eq:pseudo-log-lik-joint}, we first estimate $\et[1],\prob[1]$ and $\et[2],\prob[2]$ by maximizing the log-pseudo-likelihood function for the SBM \eqref{eq:pseudo-log-lik} for each data view separately.
-Since \eqref{eq:pseudo-log-lik} has exactly the same form as the log-likelihood function of a FMM (Section \ref{sec:multi-sbm-pseudo}), it can be maximized using the expectation-maximization (EM; \citealt{dempster1977maximum}) algorithm for fitting FMMs \citep{mclachlan2007algorithm}.
+To overcome this problem, we take a different approach, motivated by the fact that each data view $\x[l]$ marginally follows a SBM (Section \ref{sec:multi-sbm-mod}).
+Rather than estimating the parameters $\et[1], \et[2], \prob[1], \prob[2]$ and $C$ by maximizing the log-pseudo-likelihood function for the multi-view SBM \eqref{eq:pseudo-log-lik-joint}, we first estimate $\et[1],\prob[1]$ and $\et[2],\prob[2]$ by maximizing the log-pseudo-likelihood function for the SBM \eqref{eq:pseudo-log-lik} for each view separately.
+Since \eqref{eq:pseudo-log-lik} can be viewed as the log-likelihood function of a FMM (Section \ref{sec:multi-sbm-pseudo}), it can be maximized using the expectation-maximization (EM; \citealt{dempster1977maximum}) algorithm for fitting FMMs \citep{mclachlan2007algorithm}.
 We then plug these estimates into \eqref{eq:plrt}, yielding the test statistic

 Computing \eqref{eq:genp2lrt} requires maximizing the first term with respect to $C$, i.e. to compute